greyaz/EmbedAnything/README.md

 Embedding anything into [Kanboard](https://github.com/kanboard/kanboard).
 This plugin allows you to embed any web content via an iframe as a stand-alone page in different projects.

 ## Data forwarding
-Part of the project information can be delivered to your page by specifying the following predefined keywords in the config file:
+Part of the project's information can be delivered to your page by specifying the following predefined keywords in the config file:

 `::PROJECT_ID`, `::PROJECT_NAME`, `::PROJECT_OWNER_ID`, `::PROJECT_OWNER_USERNAME`, `::PROJECT_SEARCH_QUERY`